-[dropcap]On[/dropcap] February 3rd 1997, our starman David Bowie had just turned 50 years old, and released his twentieth studio album Earthling—an album Bowie himself sometimes referred to as being almost a spiritual successor to 1980’s Scary Monsters.
+On February 3rd, 1997, the starman David Bowie had just turned 50 years old.
+And Less than a month following his birthday, the iconic artist released his twentieth studio album Earthling—an album Bowie himself sometimes referred to as being almost a spiritual successor to 1980’s Scary Monsters.

-The album was an experimental exploration between Bowie and his long-serving musical partner—guitarist Reeves Gabrels—whom he had starting working with in the band Tin Machine.
-During Bowie’s televised 50th birthday celebration, The Cure’s frontman Robert Smith joined Bowie on stage to perform”The Last Thing You Should Do” and “Quicksand,” striking up a friendship that would lead to Gabrels eventually joining The Cure in 2012.
+The album was an experimental exploration between Bowie and his long-serving musical partner—guitarist Reeves Gabrels—whom he had starting working within the band Tin Machine.
+During Bowie’s televised 50th birthday celebration, The Cure’s frontman Robert Smith joined Bowie on stage to perform”The Last Thing You Should Do” and “Quicksand,” striking up a friendship leading to Gabrels eventually joining The Cure in 2012.

-Earthling featured five singles—the first of which was “Telling Lies,” a song composed in a Bowienet chatroom (where users in quite the meta fashion had to guess which user was the real Bowie…).
-The single was also famous for being the first downloadable single by a major recording artist, ushering in the beginning of Bowie’s highly publicized embrace and interest in the internet.
+Earthling featured five singles—the first was “Telling Lies,” a song composed in a Bowienet chatroom (where users in quite the meta fashion had to guess which user was the real Bowie…).
+The single was also famous for being the first downloadable single by a major recording artist, ushering at the beginning of Bowie’s highly publicized embrace and interest in the internet.

-The next single “Little Wonder” was a Snow White and the Seven Dwarfs stream of consciousness.
-The video, directed by Floria Sigismondi, featured an older and beguiling Space Pirate Bowie waxing his lyrics in a Burroughs-esque fashion while a younger Ziggy Stardust-esque persona wanders around New York City like a lost alien tourist.
+The next single, “Little Wonder” was a Snow White and the Seven Dwarfs stream of consciousness.
+The video, directed by Floria Sigismondi, featured an older and beguiling Space Pirate Bowie waxing his lyrics in a Burroughs-Esque fashion.
+At the same time, a younger Ziggy Stardust-Esque persona wanders around New York City like a lost alien tourist.

-The next single released was “Dead Man Walking,” a pummeling, yet catchy track that also works beautifully as an acoustic number, performed as such on television in 1997 as well as most recently by collaborators Gail Ann Dorsey and Mark Plati on the ongoing Celebrating David Bowie tour.
+The next single released was “Dead Man Walking,” a pummeling, yet catchy track that also works beautifully as an acoustic number, performed as such on television in 1997.

 “Seven Years In Tibet” was released in a smaller run, featuring lyrics in Mandarin and invoking the Free Tibet movement.
 The track almost didn’t make the record, finding new life in constant revision.
 Bowie himself has stated that this track was his favorite.